SEARCH

 I expected to miss people and places when we moved away from our old home, but I really wasn’t expected to mourn for the garden.

-In hindsight, though, it gave me so much experience and happiness, how I could I not?close
+In hindsight, though, it gave me so much experience and happiness and a place to find solace—how I could I not?

 A smart gardener will not create beds unless there are plants ready to go in them.
 And then there is me.
 I really needed the layout in front of me to guide my decisions.